DarkMagics/ops/README.md

 **You need first to install Terraform CLI and the other prerequisites below so you can run test locally.**

+  -  You need to create Git hub token and add it as Environmental variable in Terraform enterprice or your local shell by `export TF_VAR_github_token` so Terraform can create and delete repositories in the specified organization in the main.tf file.
   -  `brew install terraform`
   -  `brew install rbenv`
   -  `rbenv install 2.3.1`